second-state/lity/docs/rule-engine-guide.rst

 Fibonacci numbers
 """""""""""""""""

-Here we demostrate how to use rule engine to calculate fibonacci numbers.
+Here we demonstrate how to use rule engine to calculate fibonacci numbers.

 First, we define a struct to represent a fibonacci number: